mattMusser/portfolio-kami/_portfolio/blocjams.md

 layout: post
 title: Bloc Jams
 thumbnail-path: "img/blocjams.png"
-short-description: Bloc Jams is a spotify life music for the best music and listening to them online.
+short-description: BlocJams is a sophisticated Spotify like application built using AngularJS.

 ---